OpenVoiceOS/community-docs/docs/OCP.md

 ### Sync with external players

-Via KDEConnect OCP can control and display data from external players
+Via MPRIS OCP can control and display data from external players, if using KDEConnect this includes playback in connected devices

 See a demo here